Skip to Main Content

 Course Description

-This course enables the student to study supplemental machining skills required in the weldment fabrication industry.
-Students will gain experience on various machine tools such as: drill press, horizontal saws, vertical saws, pedestal grinders, brake press, and shears.
-The identification of various types of ferrous and non ferrous structural materials will also be visited.
-Students will continue the study of welding blueprint reading as well as advanced measurement and layout procedures.
-Final inspection of both welds and weldment dimensions are stressed along with metal finishing processes and the heat treatment of ferrous alloys.
+This course enables the student to study supplemental skills required in the weldment fabrication industry.
+Students will gain experience on various machine tools including: drill press, horizontal saws, vertical saws, pan/box brake, press brake, rollers, shears and punch.
+Students will continue the study and application of welding blueprints as well as measurement, layout and fixturing procedures.
+The identification of various types of ferrous and non ferrous structural materials and classifications will also be studied.
+Final inspection of both welds and weldment dimensions are stressed along with metal finishing processes .
 Note: Student must furnish basic required equipment.

 Minimum Credit Hours